lsst-dm/scipi_docs_prototype/processccd.rst

 ArgParse
 ========

-The _makeArgumentParse method creates and returns an argument parser.
+The makeArgumentParse method creates and returns an argument parser.

-This override is used to delay making the data ref list until the daset type is known; this is done in parseAndRun.
+This override is used to delay making the data ref list until the dataset type is known; this is done in parseAndRun.

 ButlerInitializedTaskRunner
 ===========================